 The Greeks: When Pigs Flew

-And at least six Greek towns used the image of a winged boar on their coins: Klazomenai, Samos, Kyzikos, Ialysos, Kisthene and Mytilene.
-This winged boar is usually identified as Chrysaor, brother of Pegasus.
-On coins we only see the front half of the animal (the technical numismatic term is “protome” – which roughly translates as “first cut.”)
+And at least six Greek towns used the image of a winged boar on their coins: Klazomenai, Samos, Kyzikos (or Cyzicus), Ialysos, Kisthene, and Mytilene.
+This winged boar is usually identified as Chrysaor, the brother of Pegasus.
+On coins, we only see the front half of the animal (the technical numismatic term is “protome” – which roughly translates as “first cut”).
 The rest of Chrysaor shows up painted on the shield of Geryon, who fights Herakles on a famous cup painted by the artist Euphronios (ca. 500 BCE).

 Non-magical, wingless pigs also appear on Greek coins, notably from the small town of Abakainon (or Abacaenum) on the northern coast of Sicily, where oak forests in the nearby mountains provided pasturage to great herds of pigs.

 The purification, however, was not regarded as complete until the following day, when there was added the sprinkling of the blood of a pig sacrificed.
-Each had carried to the river or lake a little pig, which was also purified by bathing, and on the next day this pig was sacrificed.
+Each had carried to the river or lake a little pig, which was also purified by bathing, and on the next day, this pig was sacrificed.
 The pig was offered because it was very pernicious to cornfields.
-On the Eleusinian coinage the pig, standing on a torch placed horizontally, appears as the sign and symbol of the Mysteries.
+On Eleusinian coins the pig, standing on a torch placed horizontally, appears as the sign and symbol of the Mysteries.

 Igpay Atinlay: The Romans